mikemartin/coatesgroup/content/collections/products/outdoor-digital-menu-board.md

       -
         id: llaui89p
         title: 'Leading Design'
-        text: 'Award-winning human-centric design enables a seamless customer experience, flexibility of technology and customizable features.'
+        text: 'Our award-winning, human-centric design enables a seamless customer experience, flexibility of technology, and highly customisable features.'
         feature_position: right
       -
         id: llauiqf7
-        title: 'Serviceability & Usability'
+        title: 'Usability & Serviceability'
-        text: 'Component agnostic, user-centric and tested in a range of climates, our design prioritizes ease of install, use and ongoing service.'
+        text: 'Component agnostic and tested in a range of climates, our digital menu screens facilitate easy installation, simple operation, and ongoing serviceability'
         feature_position: left
       -
         id: llauixf7
         title: Future-Proofed
-        text: 'Designed to accommodate industry-leading displays and technology, future integrations, upgrades and flexible architecture model'
+        text: 'Our menu boards for restaurants are built to accommodate future integrations, upgrades, and flexible architecture models.'
         feature_position: right
       -
         id: llauj6uo
         title: 'Powered by Switchboard'
-        text: 'Our CMS connects all customer touchpoints in the drive-thru and ensures brands can communicate the right content to the right customer at the right time.'
+        text: 'Our CMS connects all drive thru touchpoints, ensuring your messaging reaches the right customers, with the right offer, at the right time.'
         feature_position: left
     type: product_features
     enabled: true